Enrico Fermi: Professor in Rome

 During their time in Rome, Fermi and his group made important contributions to many practical and theoretical aspects of physics.
 In 1928, he published his Introduction to Atomic Physics (Introduzione alla fisica atomica), which provided Italian university students with an up-to-date and accessible text.
 Fermi also conducted public lectures and wrote popular articles for scientists and teachers in order to spread knowledge of the new physics as widely as possible.
 Part of his teaching method was to gather his colleagues and graduate students together at the end of the day and go over a problem, often from his own research.
 A sign of success was that foreign students now began to come to Italy.
 The most notable of these was the German physicist Hans Bethe, who came to Rome as a Rockefeller Foundation fellow, and collaborated with Fermi on a 1932 paper "On the Interaction between Two Electrons" (Über die Wechselwirkung von zwei Elektronen).

 At this time, physicists were puzzled by beta decay, in which an electron was emitted from the atomic nucleus.
 To satisfy the law of conservation of energy, Pauli postulated the existence of an invisible particle with no charge and little or no mass that was also emitted at the same time.
 Fermi took up this idea, which he developed in a tentative paper in 1933, and then a longer paper the next year that incorporated the postulated particle, which Fermi called a "neutrino".
 His theory, later referred to as Fermi's interaction, and still later as the theory of the weak interaction, described one of the four fundamental forces of nature.
 The neutrino was detected after his death, and his interaction theory showed why it was so difficult to detect.
 When he submitted his paper to the British journal Nature, that journal's editor turned it down because it contained speculations which were "too remote from physical reality to be of interest to readers".
+According to Fermi's biographer David N. Schwartz, it is at least strange that Fermi seriously requested publication from the journal, since at that time Nature only published short notes on articles of this kind, and was not suitable for the publication of even a new physical theory.
+More suitable, if anything, would have been the Proceedings of the Royal Society of London.
+He agrees with some scholars' hypothesis, according to which the rejection of the British magazine convinced his young colleagues (some of them Jews and leftists) to give up the boycott of German scientific magazines, after Hitler came to power in January 1933.
 Thus Fermi saw the theory published in Italian and German before it was published in English.